anyswap/CrossChain-Bridge/README.md

 #### MongoDB

 MongoDB is used by the server to store swap status and history, you should config according to your modgodb database setting.
+(the swap oracle don't need it)

 #### ApiServer

 ApiServer is used by the server to provide API service to register swap and to provide history retrieving.
+(the swap oracle don't need it)

+#### Oracle

+Oracle is needed by the swap oracle to post swap register RPC requests to swap server (the swap server don't need `Oracle`).

 ### BtcExtra